-Today, the mere mention of the word “outsourcing” can quickly escalate into a mini debate all for the wrong reasons.
-Globalization contributes to the outsourcing debate whereby one camp would assert that companies’ moral obligation extends to protecting jobs for their fellow nationalities above all else, while the other camp would oppose it.
+Today, the mere mention of the word “outsourcing” can quickly escalate into a mini-debate all for the wrong reasons.
+Globalization contributes to this ethics outsourcing debate where one camp would assert that companies’ moral obligation extends to protecting jobs.
+Meanwhile, the other camp would naturally oppose it.

-In the United States, for instance, there are politicians who include in their political platforms their promise to preserve American jobs and boost domestic employment.
-Some companies, however, flash their pro-American sentiment card in their ads to point out — lest, hammer the image of — their competitors hire huge number of foreign workers.
+In the United States, for instance, politicians promise to preserve American jobs and boost domestic employment.
+Some companies, however, flash their pro-American card in their ads to hammer the image of businesses hiring huge numbers of foreign workers instead of American citizens.

-But simply put, outsourcing is the mere practice of hiring or contracting an outside company or an individual contractor to perform a contracted work.
-The selection of a third party outsourced partner is based on expertise and cost-of-labor benefits.
-Here is why the discussion of ethics in outsourcing can be pretty tricky.
+Outsourcing is the mere practice of hiring or contracting an outside company or an individual contractor to perform contracted work.
+The selection of a third-party outsourced partner is based on expertise and cost-of-labor benefits.

-This blog post we will address this thorny issue of outsourcing to a low-cost country.
-What are the other aspects of ethical outsourcing?
-How do we determine whether or not a contractor is committed to the practice of Ethical Outsourcing?
+In this article, we’re going to determine the aspects of ethical outsourcing.
+How do we determine whether or not a contractor is committed to the ethics of outsourcing?

 Many companies who have contracted an outsourced company to perform their non-core activities have reported increased savings on costs and improvement in profitability.
 All over the world, outsourcing BPO processes and non-core activities is recognized as a competitive strategy for financial success.

-Looking at it more deeply, outsourcing, more particularly the simple practice of letting a third party company perform certain components of a business process, naturally fits into the free enterprise system.
+Looking at it more deeply, outsourcing certain components of a business process naturally fits into the free enterprise system.

-Let’s get real, if you are a company and you mind striking a balance between quality processes and affordability, outsourcing is a necessity when conducting your own strategic competitive planning.
+If you are a business owner, will you strike the balance between quality processes and affordability?
+Outsourcing is necessary when conducting your strategic competitive planning.
 However, some companies have concerns about the ethics of outsourcing practices at their provider’s location.

-One of the criticisms leveled against outsourcing during high unemployment – fair or not – emerge from the wrong perception of some citizens that a business should promote employment domestically.
-They assert that choosing to outsource to lower-cost contractor should be shunned all at once.
+One of the criticisms leveled against outsourcing during high unemployment – fair or not – emerged from the wrong perception of some citizens that a business should promote employment domestically.
+They assert that choosing to outsource to lower-cost contractors should be shunned all at once.

 In light of how a company treats its outsourced BPO partners has ethical considerations.
 What you practice in your organization reflects on your associates, as well as your own company image.
 When you outsource, there is a pressure on your business to monitor and maintain high-quality standards.